Trail running

 Author's recommendation

-If you are short of time, there are countless options to get to Zermatt quicker, but you won’t want to miss the panorama and the grand finale trail!
+If you have limited time, there are countless ways to get to Zermatt faster, but you don't want to miss the panorama and traces of the final part!

 Technical information